julitiux/julitiux/content/posts/functional_programming_in_java.md

 ```

 We saw how lambda expressions help us write tests that target specific methods for the expected exception, and that helps us create concise, easy- to-read, less error-prone tests.

+# Chapter 6 Being Lazy

+In Java we often execute code eagerly.
+The arguments are evaluated right at the time of method calls.
+When executing code, we can gain in performance by being just a little lazy, Eager is simple, but lazy is efficient.